milicevicMarko/picture-editing-tool/README.md

 # Functional Programming course assignment

+> Before you lose yourself in the code, take note that this is my first real 'functional' project written in Scala.
+There may be (most probably is or even the whole of it is) smelly code.
+I'm a beginner so don't be too harsh :)

 This is a project done for the Functional Programming course at the University of Belgrade, School of Electrical engineering 2021.
 It is meant to be used as a picture editing software tool with working GUI.
 Written mainly in SCALA functional language, it is meant to follow the functional programming paradigm.